Tutorials

 Track visits to specific pages — like a “Thank You” page after form submission.

-1. In Plausible, go to your site settings → Goals
+1. In Plausible, go to site settings → Goals

 Custom Event Goals